Stacy Coldicott

 Stacy Coldicott (born 29 April 1974) is an English former professional footballer who played as a midfielder from 1992 to 2007.

-He notably played in for Grimsby Town and West Bromwich Albion, having also had spells with Cardiff City, Hereford United, Cambridge United, Armthore Welfare, Feckenham and Grantham Town.
+He notably played in for Grimsby Town and West Bromwich Albion, having also had spells with Cardiff City, Hereford United, Cambridge United, Armthorpe Welfare, Feckenham and Grantham Town.

 Career

 West Bromwich Albion

 Coldicott was born in Redditch, Worcestershire, and came through the youth ranks at West Bromwich Albion and made his debut in the Football League in the 1992–93 season.
 The central midfielder featured for The Baggies until 1998, playing well over 100 games in all competitions, and had a brief loan spell with Cardiff City, before signing for former West Bromwich Albion manager Alan Buckley at Grimsby Town for a fee of £125,000.

 Grimsby Town

 Coldicott and Lee Ashcroft were the only additions to a squad newly promoted to Division One.
 Grimsby started well in Coldicott's first season with the club, but poor results in the later part of the season meant they finished in 11th position.
 He played regularly for the first team, combining well with players such as Paul Groves, Alan Pouton, Kevin Donovan and Wayne Burnett.
 Coldicott continued to feature despite changes of management, and played in three divisions for The Mariners, remaining with the club despite a broken leg which kept him out for nearly a year.
 After nearly 250 appearances in all competitions, Coldicott was released by manager Russell Slade in the summer of 2005 after choosing not to accept the offer of a short-term contract.